Enquire about this course

 The course includes an embedded honours award which may be taken by qualifying students.
 Students should follow the unit sequence below:

-Students may exit with the Diploma in Laws on completion of 80 credit points, comprising 20 credit points of specified Law core units and 60 credit points of Law core or alternate units, as provided in the course structure.
+Commencing from Spring 2021 - Students may early exit with the Diploma in Laws on completion of 80 credit points, comprising 20 credit points of specified Law core units and 60 credit points of Law core or alternate units, as provided in the course structure.
 Please refer to the links below for details.

 2827- Diploma in Laws